aryanraj71/DietRecommendator/README.md

 - Dynamic food suggestions based on underweight/normal/overweight category
 - Option to select preferred food items
 - Download personalized diet plan in PDF
+- User’s input, analysis, and report are saved in the database
+- Allows future tracking and comparison of diet reports

 ---